Ann Charlotte Bartholomew

 Ann Charlotte Bartholomew (1800–1862), was an English flower and miniature painter, and author.

 Life

 Bartholomew was born on 20 March 1800 in Loddon, Norfolk, the daughter of Arnall Fayermann and niece of John Thomas, bishop of Rochester.
 In 1827 she married the composer Walter Turnbull who died in 1838.

+She exhibited at the British Institution and the Royal Academy. and the Society of British Artists.
+She was a founding member of the Society of Female Artists, after petitioning the Royal Academy to open its schools to women.